rkxtd/RailwayModels.Arduino.TrafficLights/README.md

 * wires

 ## Scheme
 * connect arduino digital pins to diodes. each diode should be attached to resistor.
+Detailed instructions, which pins should be attached to which diodes could be found in USSRRailwayTrafficLight/USSRRailwayTrafficLight.ino sources.
 * updload the firmware to your arduino.
 * have fun